 One card from the rest of the deck (remainder after dealing the cards to the players) is randomly selected and becomes a Joker for that particular game.
 All cards of the exact rank in any suit similar to the joker are considered as Jokers.
 In addition, there will be two extra cards which contain the symbol of a Joker.

 A Joker is allowed to be used in place of any cards when forming a set.
 However, the player has to ensure that he has a sequence without a Joker card to be eligible to use the Joker as stated above.
 You can take a look at the best use of joker in online rummy card games.

-When deck Joker is the open joker, all 'As' are considered as jokers.
+When deck Joker is the open joker, all 'ACE Cards (A's) are considered as jokers.

 You win a game when you call for a SHOW.
 If there are 13 cards which can be displayed in particular sets and are in accordance with the rules of the game, the player can then call for a SHOW.
 To SHOW, a player must have 14 cards of which he/she chooses to close one card before calling for a SHOW.
 After the SHOW, the player should combine the 13 cards into sets and put it before the rest of the playing group for validation.
 The SHOW is declared a winner if it meets the validation rules listed below:

 - Life1 should be the order of not less than three cards of the same suit.
 Life1 shouldn't have a joker.
 However, the set can include a joker if the joker card is used as the card itself and not as a joker.